bcgsc/SSAKE/readme.md

 ###SSAKE does not
 --------------

--Take into consideration base quality scores.
+1. Take into consideration base quality scores.
 It is up to the user to process the sequence data before clustering with SSAKE.

-	Python scripts (TQS.py, TQSfastq.py, TQSexport.fq) are provided to help trim poor quality bases off Illumina sequences.
+Note: Python scripts (TQS.py, TQSfastq.py, TQSexport.fq) are provided to help trim poor quality bases off Illumina sequences.
 Refer to TQS.readme and TRIMMING_PAIRED_READS.README included in this distribution (in the ./tools subdirectory) for information on how to run those programs

--Consider sequence read having any character other than A,C,G,T and will skip these reads entirely while reading the fasta file.
+2. Consider sequence read having any character other than A,C,G,T and will skip these reads entirely while reading the fasta file.

 ###License